software-mansion/protostar/website/docs/tutorials/04-configuration-file.md

 # Configuration file
 Protostar can be configured using a configuration file called `protostar.toml`, which is placed in the root of your project.
+The file is written in the [TOML](https://toml.io/en/) format and allows you to specify various options and settings for Protostar.

+Here is an example `protostar.toml` file:

 ```toml title="protostar.toml example"
 [project]